dannguyen/journalism-syllabi/README.md

 <a href="http://www.bikeprof.com/uploads/9/0/6/5/9065192/mmc6936-bgdata-section1e86-lewis-sp16.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course unpacks the phenomenon of big data and how large data sets and sophisticated algorithms are changing society in general and mass communication in particular.
-The course also enables you acquire and evaluate a large data set for a research paper (although no experience in data or statisti...</em></p>
+        This course unpacks the phenomenon of big data and how large data sets and sophisticated algorithms are changing society in general and mass communication in particular.
+The course also enables you acquire and evaluate a large data set for a research paper (although no experience in data or statisti
+        </small></p>

         <p>Instructors: Norm Lewis</p>
     </td>
     <td>
-        Florida State University
+        <small>Florida State University</small>
     </td>
   </tr>